 An establishment that is on the Primary List may be moved to the current inspection cycle if it is also on any Emphasis Program inspection list (that is, any Special, National, Regional or Local Emphasis Program).
 If an Area Office has finished their Primary List and is working off its Secondary List, the establishment can be added to the current cycle of their Secondary List.
-Contact the Office of Statistical Analysis to have the establishment placed in the current SST cycle.
+Contact the OSA to have the establishment placed in the current SST cycle.

-Some establishments may be selected for inspection under the SST-09 plan and also under one or more other OSHA initiatives (Emphasis Programs).
-Programs based upon specific hazards (such as amputations, combustible dust, crystalline silica, lead, or trenching/excavations) or specific industries (such as logging, scrapyards, shipbreaking, and petroleum refinery process) can be run concurrently with the SST-09 plan.
+Some establishments may be selected for inspection under the SST-10 plan and also under one or more other OSHA initiatives (Emphasis Programs).
+Programs based upon specific hazards (such as amputations, combustible dust, crystalline silica, or lead) or specific industries (such as logging, shipyards, shipbreaking, and petroleum refinery process) can be run concurrently with the SST-10 plan.

-Whenever an establishment is scheduled for inspection on the current cycle of the SST-09 plan and on the current cycle of an Emphasis Program, both inspections may be scheduled at the same time.
+Whenever an establishment is scheduled for inspection on the current cycle of the SST-10 plan and on the current cycle of an Emphasis Program, both inspections may be scheduled at the same time.
 CSHOs will apply all applicable IMIS codes (i.e., NEP, LEP, Strategic, Optional Information) to the inspection.
 The employer's DUNS number must also be recorded for each inspection since it is important for tracking.
-See paragraph XVI.C., Recording & Tracking - SST Combined with Emphasis Program Inspections, of this Notice.
+See paragraph XV.C., Recording & Tracking - SST Combined with Emphasis Program Inspections, of this Notice.

-In the case of an establishment scheduled for inspection under both SST and an Emphasis Program, an inspection limited in scope to the safety and health issues targeted by the Emphasis Program may be conducted even though all CSHO-calculated rates for the establishment are found to be below the SST-09 inspection thresholds.
+In the case of an establishment scheduled for inspection under both SST and an Emphasis Program, an inspection limited in scope to the safety and health issues targeted by the Emphasis Program may be conducted even though all CSHO-calculated rates for the establishment are found to be below the SST-10 inspection thresholds.